overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 * `NON` - parameter network does not exist.
 * `NOP` - parameter does not exist.
 * `NOLR` - no last reading for the parameter in the database (parameter has never been read).
 That usually means that this parameter is untracked.
 Mark it as tracked or use real-time value reading.
 * `NORV` - error reading parameter value from the device.
-Try to read it on the device parameters list page to see the actual error.
+Try reading it on the device parameters list page to see the actual error.

 ## React on the parameter value change: `on-param-value="..."` attribute

-Any tag in HTML/SVG code has the additional possible attribute:
+Any tag in HTML/SVG code has an additional possible attribute:

 ```
 on-param-value="{{paramref}}:{{condition}}:{{property}}:{{valueOn}}:{{valueOff}}:{{options}}"